swri-robotics/mapviz/README.md

 ### Checking out the source code (wstool)

-If you're using wstool, add these repositories to your wstool workspace:
+If you're using wstool, add this repository to your wstool workspace:

     wstool set mapviz --git https://github.com/swri-robotics/mapviz.git -v $ROS_DISTRO-devel wstool update mapviz

 ### Checking out the source code (git)

-If you're not using wstool, you can check out the repositories directly with git:
+If you're not using wstool, you can check out the repository directly with git:

     git clone https://github.com/swri-robotics/mapviz.git --branch $ROS_DISTRO-devel